Zuhair-CS/stdlib/docs/user-guides/recipes/how_to_create_an_ndarray_filled_with_random_numbers.md

     'copy': true              // set to `false` to share state });

-// Generate the same sequence of values as if calling `uniform` a second ndarray: const z = r2( shape, a, b );
+// Generate the same sequence of values as if calling `uniform` a second time: const z = r2( shape, a, b );
 // returns <ndarray>
 ```